thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 );
 ```

 Every component has their own `this.props` object which is just a plain, old JavaScript object.
 But remember, the key-value pairs inside `this.props` are immutable.
 That means `this.props` is not a good location for storing data that's received *after* the component has been mounted.
-For that, you need to look elsewhere...
+For that, you need to look to state.

-## What is state and why is it important?

-On the other hand, **state** is *mutable*, or changeable, data that's initialized and updated from within a component.
+As you've seen, **state** is *mutable*, or changeable, data that's initialized and updated from within a component.
 This data is initialized by a component's `getInitialState()` function and is accessible anywhere inside a component class via the `this.state` object.
 Remember, the `getInitialState()` function is automatically invoked *once* before a component is mounted.
 Afterwards, a component's state is updated by event handlers that receive data from events like user input or server responses.

 ```jsx
 var Hello = React.createClass({